 The easiest way to tell our cat’s temperature is by using a thermometer.
 However, there are also ways to tell if a cat is experiencing heat stress if there’s no thermometer.

 Checking Temperature in Cats Using a Thermometer

 As cats begin to feel uncomfortable with the rising temperature, it may be difficult to get their temperature, although it is a must.
 Here are ways to make it easier.

-- Use a blanket to wrap around our cat to discourage aggressive behavior.
-If not, we may need assistance from another person.
+- Use a blanket to wrap around your cat to discourage aggressive behavior.
+If not, you may need assistance from another person.

 - Leave it there for a couple of minutes for a more appropriate reading.